hemaljoshi/jwt-auth-suite/README.md

 ### Q: Can the same user be logged in on multiple devices?

-A: **Yes!** SuperJWT fully supports multi-device login.
+A: **Yes!** JWT Auth Suite fully supports multi-device login.
 The same user can have multiple active sessions across different devices, each with their own access and refresh tokens.
 This is handled through device IDs and token families.
 See the [Multi-Device Login Support](#multi-device-login-support) section for details.

 ### Q: How do I manage user sessions across multiple devices?